CMSgov/bluebutton-site-static/_pages/developers.md

 ### Registering Your App for Mobile App Support

-When you register your application in the Blue Button 2.0 Developer Sandbox, you will want to specify a unique custom URI scheme.
+When you register your application in the Blue Button 2.0 API Developer Sandbox, you will want to specify a unique custom URI scheme.
 This should be a unique value that will not conflict with other custom URI schemes implemented on a user’s mobile device.

 We recommend that you define your custom URI scheme using a reverse domain name notation.
 As we developed our own testing application, we implemented a custom URI scheme of:
 - `gov.cms.bluebutton.oauthtester`